Guide

 3. Choose a business structure

 A sole proprietorship is the simpler one and has very little paperwork for setting up.
-With an LLC, there’s upfront paperwork and costs, but these provide long-term benefits for the business and make your investment worthwhile.
+With an LLC, there’s upfront paperwork and costs, but it provides long-term benefits for the business and makes your investment worthwhile.

 Sole proprietorship